Featured picture of post "ThingLink Spotlight: COVID-19 Global Port Restrictions Map by Wilhelmsen"

 Screen Shot 2020-06-24 at 4.16.04 PM

-Clicking on the blue plus sign icons located in Central America, Africa, Middle East or China will take viewers into a zoomed in map view of these regions.
+Clicking on the blue plus sign icons located in Central America, Africa, Middle East or China will take viewers into a zoomed in custom map view of these regions.
 This improves the end experience for viewers and prevents overcrowding of icons in regions with very consolidated countries.
 Viewers can navigate back to the original map by clicking the back button on the top left corner, or the related scenes view on the bottom right corner.
 Combining multiple pieces of interactive media into one experience is a key feature of ThingLink and allows for deeper visual communication.
 Here we have five ThingLinks combined into one global map.

 asdf-2

-Creating, sharing and updating saves time for marketers and developers
+Creating, sharing and updating saves time for marketers

-Creating and sharing ThingLinks can be accomplished in minutes and requires no advanced computer skills.
-If you can make a Powerpoint, you can make a ThingLink.
-ThingLinks can be updated constantly and you don’t have to re-embed one each time an update is made.
 This greatly speeds up the creation process and eliminates the need for marketers to have to involve developers to make updates, saving everyone time and resources.
-In this interactive map, each tag indicates when it was last updated, ensuring that learners are accessing the most up-to-date information and doing their part to prevent the spread of Covid-19.
-For example, USA was updated 24th June 2020 and India was updated 23rd June 2020.
+In this interactive map, each tag indicates when it was last updated, ensuring that users are accessing the most up-to-date information.

-Screen Shot 2020-06-24 at 4.22.47 PM Screen Shot 2020-06-24 at 4.22.59 PM
+Screen Shot 2020-06-24 at 4.22.47 PM

 Community involvement, live updates and chat support

-What sets this interactive map apart from most others is that they further engage their viewers with three unique tags at the top of the map.
+What sets this interactive map style apart from most others is that they further engage their viewers with three unique tags at the top of the map.

 Screen Shot 2020-06-24 at 4.44.13 PM